pyta-uoft/website/index.md

 ### W0199 Assert on tuple {#W0199}

 This error occurs when an "assert" statement is called like `assert (x, y)`.
+`assert` acting on a tuple always returns true if the tuple is non-empty, and false if it is empty.
 If you want to assert that two expressions are true then, you should use `assert x, y` instead.

 ```python
 def check(ex1, ex2):